Katsushika Jinja Shrine and Katsumata Park in Nishi Funabashi

 The Noted Spots along Moto Sakura Micho Road

-It is famous for the smallest Toshogu Shrine in Japan.
+It is famous for the smallest shrine that dedicates Ieyasu Tokugawa in Japan.

 Katsushika Jinja Shrine and Katsumata no Ike Koen Park

-They were popular noted spots introduced in some guide books published
+They were popular noted spots in Edo period.

-Yakushi Nyorai dedicated in this temple carved by Gyoki Bosatsu has been believed to be highly responsive for prayers.
+Yakushi Nyorai dedicated in it has been believed to be highly responsive

 The temple and the pond related to the Founder Nichiren.

-Visitors could enjoy seeing cherry blossoms and the important cultural
+Visitors could enjoy seeing some important cultural properties.

 Temples, shrines and a museum are near Hokekyoji Temple.

-The shrine related to the battles of Konodai in Sengoku Period.
+This small shrine is related to the battles of Konodai in Sengoku Period.

 The Mama-gawa River is the very famous spot to enjoy seeing the blooming Cherry Blossoms.